Moppit/DIY-Website/README.md

 - `index.html`: main page for every site -- the home page
 - `code-templates`: if you want to create a new page or add elements to your site, this folder contains useful code snippets to add to your working site.
+- `pages`: holds files for other pages on your website aside from your home page (i.e. about me, projects, etc)
+- `resources`: storing media/files that you'd like to display on your site (images, pdf of your resume, etc)
+- `scripts`: Javascript files (or other scripting files)
+- `styles`: stylesheets (i.e. CSS files)

 ## Viewing Your Site Locally
 You can open your website locally by just opening your HTML files in a browser.
 That usually means you can double click on the file in File Explorer/Finder; however, if that isn't working, you may need to right click on the file and open it in a specific browser.
 Every time you make a change, save your .html file, and then refresh the browser.